Welcome to The Storied Recipe!

 Best Herbs and Spices for Beef Stew

 While the most traditional Irish stew is super simple, the following herbs go well with beef.
-Just use sparingly or you'll be making something altogether different to Irish Beef Stew 😉
+Just use sparingly or you'll be making something altogether different from Irish Beef Stew 😉

 - Rosemary holds up so well to both beef and lamb and is often paired with potatoes and carrots.
 However, several sources said it's not common to include rosemary in Irish Stew.
 If you choose to use rosemary, simply place a sprig on top of the beef in the slow cooker or toss it into your Dutch Oven with the rest of the ingredients.
 Before serving, make sure you fish out the woody stem.